lingtalfi/Light/doc/pages/notation/light-execute-notation.md

 - $method: the name of the method to execute
 - $args: a list of arguments written with [smartCode notation](https://github.com/lingtalfi/NotationFan/blob/master/smart-code.md).
              Note: we can use regular php notation as it's a subset of the smartCode notation.
-- $service: the name of the service to call
+- $service: the name of the service to call.
+The special name "container" is reserved to access the container itself (i.e. useful if you need to access the "has" method of the container for instance).

 Note: if the class (i.e. not a service) needs to be instantiated, we just call the class constructor without arguments.